VMCAI 2020 - 21st International Conference on Verification, Model Checking, and Abstract Interpretation

 There will be two categories of papers: regular and tool papers.
 Both types of paper have the same format but will be evaluated differently.

 - Regular paper clearly identify and justify a advance to the field of verification, abstract interpretation, or model checking.
-Where applicable, they are supported by experimental validation.
+Where applicable, they are supported by experimental validation (up to 20 pages + refs).

-- Tool papers present a new tool, a new tool component, or novel extensions to an existing tool.
+- Tool papers (present a new tool, a new tool component, or novel extensions to an existing tool.
 They should provide a short description of the theoretical foundations with relevant citations, and emphasize the design and implementation concerns, including software architecture and core data structures.
 A regular tool paper should give a clear account of the tool’s functionality, discuss the tool’s practical capabilities with reference to the type and size of problems it can handle, describe experience with realistic case studies, and where applicable, provide a rigorous experimental evaluation.
 Papers that present extensions to existing tools should clearly focus on the improvements or extensions with respect to previously published versions of the tool, preferably substantiated by data on enhancements in terms of resources and capabilities.
-Authors are strongly encouraged to make their tools publicly available and submit and artifact.
+Authors are strongly encouraged to make their tools publicly available and submit and artifact (up to 20 pages + refs, short tools papers are also welcome).

 VMCAI 2020 is introducing the possibility to submit an artifact along a paper.
 Artifacts are any additional material that substantiates the claims made in the paper, and ideally makes them fully replicable.
 Submitting an artifact is encouraged but not required.
 The artifact will be evaluated in parallel with the submission by the artifact evaluation committee (AEC).
 The AEC will read the paper and evaluate the artifact on the following criteria: